Logistic Growth Definition: Growth Model Biology Libretexts

 Animal Populations

-Many animal populations, such as deer in a forest, exhibit logistic growth.
-Initially, the deer population grows rapidly because food and space are abundant.
-Over time, as the population increases, food becomes scarcer, and the growth rate slows.
+Many animal populations, such as deer in a forest, exhibit logistic population growth.
+Initially, the deer population proliferates due to abundant food and space, but as resources become limited, the population will grow more slowly and eventually stabilize.
+Over time, as the population increases, food becomes scarcer, and competition among individuals within a population means that the growth rate slows down.

 Human Populations

-Human populations can also show logistic growth, especially in isolated environments like islands.
-Initially, the population grows quickly, but as resources become limited, the growth rate decreases.
+Human populations can also show logistic Growth, especially in isolated environments like islands, where the population at a given time may be limited by resources, leading to varying growth levels among individuals within a population.
+Initially, the population proliferates, but as resources become limited, the growth rate decreases, illustrating how Growth is exponential at first before stabilizing.

 Importance of Logistic Growth